ypan887/inventory_api/readme.md

 curl localhost:3000/merchants/1/supplies
 ```

 ### view monthly statements.
-Statement will be updated whenever the related sales information for that month changes.
-For example, if the quantity of an item in an order made on Apr-12-2016 changed, the income statement for that month will be recalculated and updated in database.
-However, if changes is on the product itself, like the price or cost of a product, the api will only query and update monthly statements that may be affected by the change of information.
+Monthly statements will remain empty until there are any sales records for that month.
+If sales records are modified, the correspondent monthly statement will be updated as well.
+For example, if the quantity of a product in an order made on Apr-12-2016 is changed, the monthly statement for apr-2016 will be recalculated and updated in database.
+However, if changes are made on the attributes of the product itself, like the price or cost of a product, the api will only query and update monthly statements that may be affected by the change of such information.

 ```
 curl localhost:3000/statements